 This game has examples of:

-Absurdly High Level Cap: The game be beaten below level 40 with the right tactics and equipment; more than that just makes it easier.
+Absurdly High Level Cap: The game can be beaten below level 40 with the right tactics and equipment; more than that just makes it easier.
 The level cap is 99, which takes many wasted hours of grinding since the final boss might as well just fall over at that point.

 The Chosen One: The girl you rescue at the beginning is the final scion of the Mana Tribe, and becomes the Gemma of the Mana Tree when the original one dies.